-After Roe, abortion will be illegal after the unborn child is considered viable.
+After Roe, abortion is illegal after the unborn child is considered viable.
 Hear from The FAMiLY LEADER about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws

 THE BIG QUESTION

 In 2018, Iowa passed a law to protect unborn babies who have a heartbeat, in.
 S.F.
 359, 87th Gen. Assem.
 (Iowa.
-2018).
+2018) (codified as Iowa Code Ann. § 146C.2).
 The law was blocked from taking effect by an Iowa district court, citing a previous ruling from the Iowa Supreme Court that declared a supposed right to an abortion in the Iowa constitution.
-Planned Parenthood v.
-Reynolds, No. 17–1579 (Iowa Supreme Court filed Jun.
-29, 2018).
+Planned Parenthood of the Heartland, Inc. v.
+Reynolds, No. EQCE83074, 2019 WL 312072, at *2 (Iowa Dist.
+Jan.
+22, 2019).
 The Iowa Supreme Court recently overturned Planned Parenthood v.
-Reynolds, but Iowans will still need either a state constitutional amendment or another definitive court opinion for their heartbeat law to take effect after Roe is overturned.
+Reynolds, (Planned Parenthood of the Heartland, Inc. v.
+Reynolds ex rel.
+State, 975 N.W.2d 710 (Iowa 2022)), but Iowans will still need either a state constitutional amendment or another definitive court opinion for their heartbeat law to take effect now that Roe is overturned.
 Iowa will still protect against some abortions through its other restrictions–read about them below.

 MORE ABOUT YOUR STATE’S ABORTION LAWS

 Below, we’ve summarized what abortion laws are in your state after Roe.

 Limitations on abortions